DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Experiment details

-Jackal is an Unmanned Ground Vehicle made by Clearpath Robotics.
-As mentioned in \Cref{sec:evaluation_with_a_physics_simulator}, the position of obstacles in the environment are unknown to the transition model.
-The reward function is aware of the obstacles and penalizes trajectories that collide with one.
-Jackal's position and orientation are obtained through a VICON Motion Capture System, and it is controlled directly by DiSProD through commands for linear and angular velocity.
+We use two physical robots in our experiments - Jackal and Heron, both of which are made by Clearpath Robotics.
+As mentioned in \Cref{sec:evaluation_with_a_physics_simulator}, in both the cases, the positions of obstacles in the environment are unknown to the transition model.
+However, the reward function is aware of the obstacles and penalizes trajectories that collide with one.

+Jackal is an Unmanned Ground Vehicle~(UGV), whose position and orientation are obtained through a VICON Motion Capture System, and the UGV is controlled directly by \disprodSpace through commands for linear and angular velocity.

-Heron is an Unmanned Surface Vessel~(USV), also made by Clearpath Robotics.
-Similar to Jackal, the position of the obstacles is unknown to the transition model but available to the reward function.
-Heron's position is obtained by fusing GPS and Inertial Measurement Unit~(IMU) information using EKF.
-It is also controlled through commands for linear and angular velocity, but in our experiments this is mediated through a PID controller because one of the USV's thrusters has intermittent motor failures, which requires a high-frequency feedback controller to compensate the significant error.
-DiSProD computes an action sequence through its computation graph and then send a list of waypoints -- the means of states on the graph -- to the PID controller.
+Heron is an Unmanned Surface Vessel~(USV), whose position is obtained by fusing GPS and Inertial Measurement Unit~(IMU) information using EKF.
+It is also controlled through commands for linear and angular velocity, but in our experiments this is mediated through a PID controller because one of the USV's thrusters has intermittent motor failures, which requires a high-frequency feedback controller to compensate the significant error. \disprodSpace computes an action sequence through its computation graph and then send a list of waypoints -- the means of states on the graph -- to the PID controller.
 The list is updated asynchronously at every decision cycle of the planner.